Hospice Lotteries are subject to age limits

 The chances of winning The Hospice Lottery, based on recent returns, are:

-In the last financial year, we received £2.33m in income (£2.25 million in ticket sales) with 63% donated to our partner charities; 7% went into the prize fund, with 17% spent on sales and marketing (inc recruiting new players) and 13% covering our administrative costs.
+In the last financial year, we received £2.1m in income (£2 million from lottery ticket sales and the rest from donations) with 58% donated to our Owner Partner Charities (55% was donated to our Associate Partner Charities); 8% went into the prize fund, 15% was spent on sales & marketing (including recruiting new players), and 20% was spent on administrative costs.

 Our partner charities are: